tempusthales/mo2_macros/README.md

 Whenever you want to change the macro you are using, click on the Play button to stop it (step 5), then click on the Document button (step 4) and reload a new macro, then click the Play button to activate the macro, then click on your game again.

 If you get stuck feel free to reach out to me via Discord @ Tempus Thanos#2600 Enjoy!

+Special thanks to [Wyqydsyq](https://github.com/wyqydsyq/mortal-macros) for the original idea.
+My method is a bit simpler and doesn't require installing Python.